samuelfernandof/outlines-metacognitive-agi-research/README.md

 # About

-This repository provides source code and data used in a paper: *Outlines for an AGI based on a hierarchical network with metamemory and neuromodulation*.
+This repository provides source code and data used in a paper: *https://www.nature.com/articles/s41598-022-10173-4*.

 This repository is released under the MIT License, see `LICENSE`.